FionaXie1992/PearDownloader.js/README_EN.md

 ```

 ### How to accelerate your files?
-The videos above has already been dispatched.
+The files above has already been dispatched.
 So how to speed up other files?
 It's a piece of cake.
 Just add your file URL into [File distribution system](https://oss.webrtc.win/).
 And then you can feel free to use Pear's massive nodes to accelerate your file downloading!
 Please click [here](https://manual.webrtc.win/oss/) for detailed guide.
 (You need to add `Pear-Demo` in front of the file name, such as `Pear-Demo-file.zip`)

 ### Who's using PearDownloader today?